skamensky/hobby-hoster/README.md

 - **links**: Located at [links.kelev.dev](https://links.kelev.dev).
 Hosted at https://github.com/skamensky/hobby-hoster-links.
 My links, similar to linktree

 - **monitoring**: Located at [monitoring.kelev.dev](https://monitoring.kelev.dev).
 Hosted at https://github.com/skamensky/hobby-hoster-monitoring.
 Monitoring of the hobby-hoster instance itself.
 Private and inaccessable to the public.

+- **dash**: Located at [dash.kelev.dev](https://dash.kelev.dev).
+Hosted at https://github.com/skamensky/hobby-hoster-dash.
+A frontend to postgres.
+Here just because I wanted to check it out.
+Username is `admin`, password is `admin`.
 <!--INJECT_SUBDOMAINS_END-->